mbkoltai/ExaStoLog/doc/README.md

 #### Fitting by initial numerical gradient

-Since for the models we tested the transition rates have a monotonic effect on model variable values, we can attempt to take an initial, numerically calculated gradient of the error (sum of squared errors, SSE) as a function of the rates and try to reduce the error by incrementing them in the initial direction of error reduction.
+For the 5 models we analyzed the transition rates have a monotonic effect on model variable values.
+Therefore we can take an initial, numerically calculated gradient of the error (sum of squared errors, SSE) as a function of the rates and attempt to reduce the error by incrementing them in the initial direction of error reduction.

 This method is rather crude and does not guarentee to converge, but in some cases we have found it does.
+We have built in a condition into the function that if the error is growing for 2 consecutive steps the fitting process stops, so that a diverging process is automatically stopped.
 The evolution of the fitting error is displayed by the function.
-We have built in a condition into the function that if the error is growing for 2 consecutive steps the fitting process stops, so that a diverging process is automatically stopped.

-Again we need to set up anonymous functions, define a vector of datapoints to fit to, and an initial guess:
+Again we need to set up anonymous functions and define a vector of datapoints to fit to, as well as generate an initial guess for the transition rates:

 ```MATLAB
 [~,~,predictor_names]=fcn_get_trans_rates_tbl_inds(scan_params_sensit,scan_params_up_down_sensit,nodes);
 % define data vector (generate some data OR load from elsewhere)